-The tourist season on Mackinac Island may come to a close Oct.
-31 when the regular schedule of ferry service from St. Ignace and Mackinaw City ends.
+The tourist season on Mackinac Island may come to a close at the end of October when the regular schedule of ferry service from St. Ignace and Mackinaw City ends.
 But the island never closes.

-Not only do about 500 people live on Mackinac year-round, but the island also remains open to visitors through the winter.
+Not only do about 500 people live here year-round, but Mackinac Island also remains open to visitors through the winter.
 While you won’t want to lounge on an island porch wearing shorts and a T-shirt like you can in the summer, there are island experiences you can enjoy November through March that are unique from the rest of the year.

-- Ferry service to Mackinac scales back come November, but you can still catch a ride to the island from St. Ignace (on the U.P. side of the Mackinac Bridge) almost every day, at least until the water freezes over.
-Check with ferry operators for schedules.
+- Ferry service to Mackinac Island scales back come November, but you can still catch a ride from St. Ignace (on the U.P. side of the Mackinac Bridge) almost every day, at least until the water freezes over.
+Check with Mackinac Island ferry operators for schedules.

-- Because the island is much less crowded, there’s less going on and only a handful of lodging facilities and restaurants remain open through the winter.
-If you’re looking for a summer-style Mackinac party, it might be hard to find.
+- Because Mackinac Island is much less crowded through the winter, there’s less going on and only a handful of lodging facilities and restaurants remain open.
+If you’re looking for a summer-style Mackinac Island party, it might be hard to find.
 If you’re looking for a quiet, peaceful visit to one of America’s natural treasures, winter is a great time to come over.
-The island’s historic churches still hold services and some shops stay open all winter, while many other stores keep hours on select days during the holiday shopping season.
+Mackinac Island’s historic churches still hold services and some Mackinac Island shops stay open all winter, while many other stores keep hours on select days during the holiday shopping season.

-- The island isn’t quiet all winter.
-In fact, there’s a big to-do on Mackinac every month.
-Festivities include the Mackinac Island Tree Lighting on Friday, Nov.
-30, and the Mackinac Island Christmas Bazaar that follows Dec.
-1-3.
+- Mackinac Island isn’t quiet all winter.
+In fact, there’s are some big winter events on Mackinac Island.
+Festivities include the Mackinac Island Tree Lighting and Christmas Bazaar in early December.
 HGTV even named Mackinac Island “One of the Top Ten Christmas Towns in America.”
-Come New Year’s Eve there’ll be parties downtown to ring in 2019.
-In February, the Mackinac Island Winter Festival includes activities such as snow golf, broom hockey, sledding and a bonfire cook out, then the St. Patrick’s Day Weekend in March involves snow volleyball, street hockey and, of course, plenty of food and Irish cheer.
+Come New Year’s Eve, there will be parties downtown and the iconic Great Turtle Drop to ring in the new year.

-- The great outdoors that you can enjoy on Mackinac in the summer is still great in the offseason.
+- The great outdoors that you can enjoy on Mackinac Island in the summer is still great in the offseason.
 It’s just colder and snowier.
-Some of the hiking and biking paths on the island become fantastic cross-country ski trails, and you can also rent fat-tire bikes for a two-wheeled tour of wintry Mackinac.
-On tap this winter is the Mackinac Island Twilight Turtle Trek, a unique lantern-lit cross-country ski and snowshoeing event on 2 miles of the island’s groomed trails.
-Dates to be determined.
+Some of the hiking and biking paths become fantastic Mackinac Island cross-country ski trails, and you can also rent fat-tire bikes for a two-wheeled tour of wintry Mackinac.
+On tap this winter is the Mackinac Island Twilight Turtle Trek, a unique lantern-lit cross-country ski and snowshoeing event on 2 miles of groomed trails.